 The Chair of the Board is expected to attend annual meetings of shareholders and relay relevant shareholder communication to the remainder of the Board.
-Chair Knight attended the last annual meeting of shareholders, which was held on February 11, 2021.
+Chair Knight attended the last annual meeting of shareholders, which was held on February 10, 2022.

-No other director attended the last annual meeting of shareholders in a manner in which shareholders could communicate with the director.
 The Board does not have a formal policy regarding directors' attendance at the Company's annual meetings of shareholders.
+Five directors attended the last annual meeting of shareholders.